Search for content, post, videos

 That she broke a 55-year hiatus for women winning the Physics Prize startled Strickland.
 Since the news of her win, she’s been fielding as many questions about women in science as the science itself, which she hadn’t quite expected.

 “The men who have won the Nobel Prizes in science are speaking about the important of the science.
-I have the double mantel of talking about the science and making sure that women’s voices are also heard,” Strickland says.
+I have the double mantel of talking about the science and making sure that women’s voices are also heard,” Strickland said.

 “There is a sense of change that is happening for women in science and there’s been a lot of work to get that change.”

-That she won the Prize is a sign of progress, she says.
+That she won the Prize is a sign of progress, she said.
 “There is a sense of change that is happening for women in science and there’s been a lot of work to get that change.
 I feel it won’t be very many years before we see more women getting the Nobel Prizes in medicine and science.”

 Strickland, who has spent her entire career in the male-dominated field of physics, says she has never experienced “all the barriers that women scientists say they have faced.”

-The only hitch in her career, she adds, has been what is known as the “double-body problem.”
+The only hitch in her career, she added, has been what is known as the “double-body problem.”
 She is married to another scientist, Douglas Dykaar, and finding academic positions for both of them at the same time and in the same community has not always been possible.

 Donna Strickland